IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 ## Deploy Sample Application

-Create a project for the sample application that you will be using in this tutorial:
+Create a project for the sample voting application that you will be using in this tutorial:

 ```bash
 $ oc new-project pipelines-tutorial